ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Receive the Join Request {#ssec-join-req-processing}

 The Group Manager processes the Join Request as defined in {{Section 4.3.1 of RFC9594}}, with the following additions.
+Note that the Group Manager can determine whether the joining node is a current group member, e.g., based on the ongoing secure communication association that is used to protect the Join Request.

+In case the joining node is going to join the group exclusively as monitor, then the Group Manager silently ignores the parameters 'client_cred' and 'client_cred_verify', if present.

-In case the joining node is a current member of the group and the 'client_cred_verify' parameter is not present, then the following applies:
+In case the joining node is not going to join the group exclusively as monitor, it is a current member of the group, and the 'client_cred_verify' parameter is not present, then the following applies:

 * If the 'client_cred' parameter is present, the Group Manager verifies that it is already storing the authentication credential specified therein, as associated with the joining node in the group.
 If the verification fails, the Group Manager MUST reply with a 4.00 (Bad Request) error response.

 * If case the 'client_cred' parameter is not present, the Group Manager verifies that it is already storing an authentication credential, as associated with the joining node in the group.
 If the verification fails, the Group Manager MUST reply with a 4.00 (Bad Request) error response.

-In case the 'client_cred_verify' parameter specifies the empty CBOR byte string (0x40), then the Group Manager checks whether it has already achieved proof-of-possession of the joining node's private key associated with the authentication credential specified in the 'client_cred' parameter.
+In case the joining node is not going to join the group exclusively as monitor and the 'client_cred_verify' parameter specifies the empty CBOR byte string (0x40), the Group Manager checks whether it has already achieved proof-of-possession of the joining node's private key associated with the authentication credential that is specified in the 'client_cred' parameter.
 If such verification fails, then the Group Manager MUST reply with a 4.00 (Bad Request) error response.
 The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 3 ("Invalid proof-of-possession evidence").
 After receiving that response, the client MUST NOT specify an empty PoP evidence in the 'client_cred_verify' parameter of a follow-up Join Request for joining the same group.

-In case the 'client_cred_verify' parameter specifies a value different from the empty CBOR byte string (0x40), then the Group Manager verifies the PoP evidence contained as follows:
+In case the joining node is not going to join the group exclusively as monitor and the 'client_cred_verify' parameter specifies a value different from the empty CBOR byte string (0x40), then the Group Manager verifies the PoP evidence therein as follows:

 * As PoP input, the Group Manager uses the value of the 'scope' parameter from the Join Request as a CBOR byte string, concatenated with N_S encoded as a CBOR byte string, concatenated with N_C encoded as a CBOR byte string.
 The value of N_S is determined as described in {{sssec-challenge-value}}, while N_C is the nonce provided in the 'cnonce' parameter of the Join Request.

-* As public key of the joining node, the Group Manager uses either the one included in the authentication credential retrieved from the 'client_cred' parameter of the Join Request, or the one from the already stored authentication credential as acquired from previous interactions with the joining node (see {{sec-public-keys-of-joining-nodes}}).
+* As public key of the joining node, the Group Manager uses either the one included in the authentication credential retrieved from the 'client_cred' parameter of the Join Request, or the one from the already stored authentication credential as acquired from previous interactions with the joining node (see above).

 * If the group is not a pairwise-only group, the PoP evidence is a signature.
 The Group Manager verifies it by using the public key of the joining node, as well as the signature algorithm used in the OSCORE group and possible corresponding parameters.

 * If the group is a pairwise-only group, the PoP evidence is a MAC.
-The Group Manager recomputes the MAC through the same process taken by the joining node when preparing the value of the 'client_cred_verify' parameter for the Join Request (see {{ssec-join-req-sending}}), with the difference that the Group Manager uses its own Diffie-Hellman private key and the Diffie-Hellman public key of the joining node.
+The Group Manager recomputes the MAC through the same process that is taken by the joining node when preparing the value of the 'client_cred_verify' parameter for the Join Request (see {{ssec-join-req-sending}}), with the difference that the Group Manager uses its own Diffie-Hellman private key and the Diffie-Hellman public key of the joining node.
 The verification succeeds if and only if the recomputed MAC is equal to the MAC conveyed as PoP evidence in the Join Request.

 The Group Manager MUST reply with a 5.03 (Service Unavailable) error response in the following cases: